isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-tell-if-your-cat-has-fleas/index.md

 If your cat is scratching more than usual but you've treated them for fleas, it's time to chat with your vet.

-Once you've found the fleas in your house, it's time to get rid of them. - There are many products available that will kill adult and larval stages, including insecticides (sprays or powders), [oral medications for cats](https://pestpolicy.com/best-flea-treatment-for-cats/), sprays that work on carpets/upholstery only, and a fogger type spray.
+Once you've found the fleas in your house, it's time to get rid of them. - There are many products available that will kill adult and larval stages, including insecticides (sprays or powders), [oral medications for cats](https://pestpolicy.com/best-flea-treatment-for-cats/),sprays that work on carpets/upholstery only, and a fogger type spray.
 Before using any of these treatments be sure to read instructions carefully.

 Be safe!